Animal and Plant Health Inspection Service, USDA.

 For information on the importation of mangoes from the Philippines, contact Mr. Andrew Wilds, Trade Director, PPQ, APHIS, 4700 River Road, Unit 140, Riverdale, MD 20737; (301) 851-2275.
 For copies of more detailed information on the information collection, contact Mrs. Celeste Sickles, APHIS' Information Collection Coordinator, at (301) 851-2908.

 Type of Request: Extension of approval of an information collection.

-Under these regulations, mangoes from Guimaras Island in the Republic of the Philippines are subject to certain conditions before entering the United States to ensure that plant pests are not introduced into the United States.
-The regulations require the use of information collection activities including box labeling, a phytosanitary certificate with an additional declaration, trust fund agreement, and an import permit.
+Under these regulations, mangoes from Guimaras Island in the Philippines may be imported into the United States under certain conditions to prevent the introduction of plant pests into the United States.
+For each shipment, the regulations require information collection activities, including box labeling, a phytosanitary certificate with an additional declaration, trust fund agreement, and an import permit.

 We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities for an additional 3 years.

 The purpose of this notice is to solicit comments from the public (as well as affected agencies) concerning our information collection.
 These comments will help us: